ciel-lang/CIEL/docs/language-extensions.md

 We import the `bind` macro from [metabang-bind](https://common-lisp.net/project/metabang-bind/user-guide.html) ([GitHub](https://github.com/gwkkwg/metabang-bind)).

-The idiomatic way to declare local variables is `let`.
-Use it if it is fine for you.
+The idiomatic way to declare local variables is `let` (and `let*`), the way to declare local functions is `flet` (and `labels`).
+Use them if it is fine for you.

-However, if you ever noticed to write convoluted `let` forms, adding list destructuring, multiple values or slot access into the mix, then read on.
+However, if you ever noticed you write convoluted `let` forms, adding list destructuring, multiple values or slot access into the mix, and if you use a `flet` *and then* a `let`, then read on.

 `bind` integrates more variable binding and list destructuring idioms.
 It has two goals.
 Quoting: